pacomebufquin-coder/JoinLeaveMod/README.md

 🔵 JoinLeave+   1.21.11 version       RELEASE 1.0.0

+⛔WARNING: IT IS THE LAST VERSION, CHECK THE CORRECTS FILES IN MY DISCORD⛔

+⚠️⚠️⚠️

 Bring your Minecraft server to life with an enhanced join and leave experience!

 JoinLeave+ replaces default Minecraft join messages with customizable ones and adds immersive sound effects when players join or leave the server.